WissamHDTV/Wissam-XBMC-Repo/README.md

-Dixie-Deans-XBMC-Repo
+WissamHDTV-XBMC-Repo
 =====================

-A repository for DixieDean's XBMC addons
+A repository for WissamHDTV addons